Mar 23, 2026 | 7 Minute Read

 Why Discovery-First Is a Technical Decision, Not a Process Preference

 The problem with that instinct is architectural.
 Sales Cloud, Marketing Cloud, and CDP are not variants of the same system.
 They have different data models, different integration surfaces, different stakeholder groups on the client side, and different prerequisite states.
-Scoping all three in a single pass, based on a single discovery session, produces a proposal that is either wildly overconfident or so heavily caveated it becomes useless.
+Producing a single salesforce statement of work for all three in a single pass, based on a single discovery session, yields a proposal that is either wildly overconfident or so heavily caveated it becomes useless.

-The alternative — which is what we committed to — was separating discovery by workstream before touching scope.
+The alternative — which is what we committed to — was anchoring the salesforce discovery process by separating discovery per workstream before touching scope.
 Not three parallel workstreams running from day one.
 Three sequenced discovery conversations, each designed to surface what we didn't actually know, before any implementation commitment was made.

 This is a technical decision, not a project management preference.
 The architecture of what you're building dictates how you learn about it.